NREL/HPC/docs/Documentation/Applications/vasp.md

 NREL offers support for VASP 5 and VASP 6 on CPUs, and a GPU build on Eagle and Vermilion as well.
 - For CPUs, VASP can be built with either Intel compilers/Intel MPI or GNU compilers/Open MPI.
 In general the Intel MPI builds are faster and are reoccommended over the Open MPI builds.
 - For GPUs, VASP can be built with Cuda or with OpenACC.
-The OpenACC GPU-port of VASP was released with VASP 6.2.0, and the Cuda GPU-port of VASP was dropped in VASP.6.3.0.
+The OpenACC GPU-port of VASP was released with VASP 6.2.0, and the Cuda GPU-port of VASP was dropped in VASP 6.3.0.
 The OpenACC build shows significant performance improvement compared to the Cuda build, but is more susceptible to running out of memory.

 |                    |     Eagle     |     Swift     |   Vermilion   |
 | ------------------ | ------------- | ------------- | ------------- |